 Fusion

-AP/GL team reverses the duplicate GL entry in Fusion.
-User then returns to the POC and reconciles the correct entry.
+If a GL reversal is needed, AP/GL team handles it in Fusion.
+Reconciliation follows.
 GL reversal cannot be automated through the reconciliation API.

-Human step required — GL reversal in Fusion first
+Human step possible — GL reversal in Fusion if needed

 Steps this replaces

 Manual tracking of the duplicate flag — likely a mental note, email, or sticky.
-Phase 1 provides a structured flag with timestamp, both GL candidates visible, held under a dedicated filter until the GL team resolves.
+Exception Intelligence provides a structured flag with timestamp, both GL candidates visible, held under a dedicated filter until the GL team resolves.

 Quantify